gerlero/generala/README.md

 $ python3 -m pip install generala
 ```

-Optionally, a ```--user``` option can be added to the previous commands to install the tool for the current user only (to avoid the need for system administrator privileges).
+Optionally, Fronts can be installed in a [virtual environment](python virtual environment), or the ```--user```  option can be added to the previous commands to install the packages for the current user only (to avoid the neeed for system administrator privileges).

 ## Usage